 But it gets even better: You’ll also reap the benefits of one of the most capable, talented and dedicated workforces in the country.

 Tennessee has a professionally trained production base that can currently provide crew up to two deep.
 You’ll have access to production services, studio facilities and post-production facilities to accommodate every budget.
-Tennessee’s entertainment sector also benefits from a long list of nationally recognized companies such as Creative Artist Agency, William Morris Endeavor, City National Bank, Sony’s Affirm Films, Scripps Networks Interactive and Regal Cinemas.
+Tennessee’s entertainment sector also benefits from a long list of nationally recognized companies such as Creative Artist Agency, William Morris Endeavor, City National Bank, Sony’s Affirm Films, Warner Discovery and Regal Cinemas.

 And we’re in this for the long haul.
 We have the education pipeline in place to produce a sustainable workforce for both film and television production.
 There are 73 different production-specific programs offered at 35 institutions across the state.
 Our graduate numbers are growing every year, with 1,144 film graduates in 2012 alone.